Breaking Stereotypes With Data:

 A Report on Mixed Race Children & Families in the UK

 People in Harmony commissioned cutting-edge research into the lives of mixed race children and families in 21st century England.

 In using a state-of-the-art and up-to-date survey of parents of nought to nine-year-olds, ‘Breaking Stereotypes with Data’ provides new insights into the pervasive nature of lingering stereotypes, concluding that the lives of mixed race children and families are far more complex than these stereotypes would have us believe.
-Published by People in Harmony this report cost £8.00 + £2.00 p&p.
+Published by People in Harmony a download of this report cost £10.00

 ‘Breaking Stereotypes with Data’ is the first of its kind to deliver robust academic research with nuanced guidance and care from a mixed race community organisation.
 This report shows a contemporary view of the lived experiences of mixed race people and families, and calls upon government, health services, local government, public services and other organisations to improve their services and practices for mixed race children and families.